hashicorp/terraform-provider-google/website/docs/r/compute_node_group.html.markdown

   (Optional)
   Specifies how to handle instances when a node in the group undergoes maintenance.
 Set to one of: DEFAULT, RESTART_IN_PLACE, or MIGRATE_WITHIN_NODE_GROUP.
 The default value is DEFAULT.

+* `maintenance_window` -
+  (Optional)
+  contains properties for the timeframe of maintenance Structure is documented below.

 * `autoscaling_policy` -
   (Optional)
   If you use sole-tenant nodes for your workloads, you can use the node